stackitcloud/rag-template/README.md

 For a complete documentation of the available REST-APIs, please consult [the README of the rag-core-library](./rag-core-library/README.md).

+If you want to replace some dependencies with you own dependencies, see the rag-backend folder, especially the [main.py](./rag-backend/main.py), [container.py](./rag-backend/container.py) and [chat_endpoint.py](./rag-backend/chat_endpoint.py).

 ### 1.4 Local setup instructions